Design-Computing/Design-Computing.github.io/md/week10.md

         filtered_points.append(p)
 ```

-so for minimal extra work, we get a big performance improvement.
+So for minimal extra work, we get a big performance improvement.
 For simple tasks like this where the bulk of the work is in setup and teardown it can be more than three times faster! :racehorse:

 [^1]: I know that only an enemy of quality would keep their strawberries in the fridge, but it's just a metaphor.

-# Documentation
+## Documentation

 Remember how much of a jerk past-you is?
 Let's work with present-you to make future-you happy.